unzueta/Guacamole-on-WSL-2/README.md

 `docker-compose up`

-# Set the hostname of your WSL machine to WSL
+# Set the hostname of your WSL machine to WSL.local

 `sudo apt-get install -y avahi-daemon`